Cov-ComSec/ComSec-Kali-Deploy/README.md

 - Create a new Kali VM in VMWare Workstation or Player
 - Copy the script `setup_tools.sh` to the Kali VM
 - Run the script `setup_tools.sh` in the Kali VM.
 First argument is the username of the primary user.
 Will be created if not exist
-  - Recommended syntax: `sudo bash setup_tools.sh kali`
+  - Recommended syntax: `sudo ./setup_tools.sh kali`
 - Log in.
 If user was created, credentials are `user:user`

 ### Automated Setup